Lyokone/flutterlocation/README.md

 And to use it in iOS, you have to add this permission in Info.plist :

 ```
-// The is likely the only one you need.
+// This is probably the only one you need.
 Background location is supported
 // by this -- the caveat is that a blue badge is shown in the status bar
 // when the app is using location service while in the background.
 NSLocationWhenInUseUsageDescription